pcjapan/kqjalt/user/pages/04.reports/02.2021-06-19/reports.md

 Game Based Learning
 Stephen Case, Andrew Gallacher
-In today’s presentation Andrew and Stephen showed us how they successfully developed and implemented a task-based English education curriculum requiring students to design and make their own games.
+In today's presentation Andrew and Stephen showed us how they successfully developed and implemented a task-based English education curriculum requiring students to design and make their own games.

 To start their presentation they provided some context about their students and their teaching goals.
 The students were all undergraduate education majors who will one day be working as educators in various subjects at elementary and secondary schools in Japan.
 By the end of the course Stephen stated that they should be able to produce a fully working game in a subject of their choice.
 Additionally they should also provide comprehensive lesson plans, rules and associated materials.